IcyIme/IcyIme/README.md

 # 💫 About Me:
 Hello there!
 I'm Peter, a passionate student at SPSIT, dedicated to mastering the art of programming.
-My journey in the world of technology has led me to immerse myself in the realms of C#, ASP.NET, HTML, CSS, and JavaScript.
+My journey in the world of technology has led me to immerse myself in the realms of C#, ASP.NET, HTML, CSS, and Java.

 Currently, you can often find me buried in lines of code, crafting web applications and solutions that blend functionality and aesthetics seamlessly.
 I believe in the power of coding to transform ideas into reality, and I'm constantly seeking ways to expand my skill set and take on new challenges.